Worship at Messiah Lutheran Church

 Timeless Simplicity

 Our worship is rooted in the ancient rhythms of the Christian Church, often called "liturgical worship".
 At Messiah, we don't believe liturgical worship means it has to be formal or rigid.
-For us, it means we value the age-old prayers and simple forms of worship that allow us to focus on what is most important in worship and that gives us a sense of being united in worship with one another and our ancestors in faith.
+For us, it means we value the age-old prayers and forms of worship that have sustained the faith of our ancestors for 2,000 years and that allows us to focus on the simple encounter of God in community, scripture, and sacrament.
 Without the flashiness of elaborate productions, our services focus on the humble yet profound act of coming together as a community of faith.
-Not familiar with the style?
+Not familiar with this form of worship?
 Don’t worry—our Order of Service will guide you step by step.

 Engaging Faith and Mind